heej-jhj/heej-jhj.github.io/_pages/about.md

 About
 ======
 ------
-Graduate in Information Science, interested in Information Security, and Technology.
-Eagerly seeking opportunities to apply my specialized knowledge on providing creative solutions.
+Information Science graduate passionate about Information Security and Technology, actively seeking opportunities to apply specialized knowledge in crafting innovative solutions.

 [//]: # ()
 [//]: # (<br>Overview)